New year resolutions for a mathematics teacher

 Travel - visit York!

-Pack your bags and visit the National STEM Learning Centre for some residential CPD.
-All state-funded schools are eligible for ENTHUSE bursary support.
-From NQTs to Department Heads, key stage 3 to post-16, we’ve got a residential course to help your students.
+Pack your bags and visit the National STEM Learning Centre for some high-quality residential CPD.
+All state-funded schools are eligible for bursary support.
+From NQTs to department heads, key stage 3 to post-16, we’ve got a residential course to help your students.
 Find your course here.

 Get involved in the community

-What are you doing on Tuesday's at 7pm?
+What do you do on Tuesdays at 7 pm?
 Education chats on Twitter can be a great place to find new ideas and join in the conversation.
-Try out the NCETM #mathscpdchat or try the hashtag #thinkingmathematically.
+Try out the NCETM's #mathscpdchat or try the hashtag #thinkingmathematically.

 Also check out our Secondary Resources community group - packed full of resources, ideas and maths problems.